Mindfulness-Based Healthcare and Human Services

 - Practice What You Learn Immediately

 This certificate supports practitioners in building a robust personal mindfulness practice that will support them in skillfully handling relationship conflict, building resilience, and stress-hardiness.
-It will support practitioners in authentically and appropriately integrating mindfulness into their clinical practice areas.
+It will support practitioners in authentically and appropriately integrating mindfulness into their practice areas.

 Your Career Opportunities